JulienChevron/JulienChevron.github.io/_posts/2019-05-31-SumerianDemo.md

 }
 ```

-Finally, the name  received by the DynamoDB request are obtained as bellow.
+Finally, the name  received by the DynamoDB request is obtained by this instruction.

 ```js
 name = promise.Item.Fullname.S;